 –Replace your air conditioner’s filters regularly.
 Dirty filters can reduce the efficiency of your AC unit, causing it to work harder and use more energy.
 Replacing your filters every month or two can help keep your AC unit running efficiently and save you money on your energy bills.

 –Install a ceiling fan.
-A ceiling fan can help improve the airflow in your home, which can make your AC unit work less hard and use less energy.
+A ceiling fan can help improve your home’s airflow, making your AC unit work less hard and use less energy.

 What Does an AC Compressor do?

 The AC compressor is responsible for pumping refrigerant throughout the air conditioning system.
-It’s a key part of the system and, if it’s not working properly, your AC unit won’t be able to cool your home.
+It’s a key part of the system, and if it’s not working properly, your AC unit won’t be able to cool your home.
+The compressor also squeezes the refrigerant to the right pressure and heat in order for it to enter into the condenser and evaporator coils.

 Why is it Expensive to Replace a Compressor?